lokijuhy/data-traffic-control/README.md

 To help you navigate those long finicky file names, `DataManager` provides a `.select('hint')` method to search for files matching a substring.

-The above example could also be access with the following command, which navigates to the extract directory and selects the xlsx file:
+The above example could also be accessed with the following command, which navigates to the latest extract directory and selects the xlsx file:

 ```python
 raw_df = dm['data_extracts']['2020-02-04_Extract_3months'].select('xlsx').load()